abdullah-5j/Cyber-Writeups/TryHackMe/The Byte Lotus Series/TowelontheSunbed.md

 ## The race

 The /claim endpoint reads your last-claim time, checks 24h has passed, then writes the new balance and timestamp.
 That read-check-write isn't atomic, so if a load of requests land in the same instant they all read "never claimed" before any of them commits.
-I grabbed a fresh account's session cookie from DevTools (Application → Cookies → connect.sid) to feed the script.
+I grabbed a fresh account's session cookie from DevTools to feed the script.

 ![session cookie](../Screenshots/byte-lotus-ponzi/session-cookie.png)